Catallactic/catallactic-site/docs/whitepaper.md

 CFMMs are the first class of AMMs designed by the crypto community to construct decentralized exchanges for digital assets.
 Traders who want to exchange tokens of type A for tokens of another type B, add A tokens to the inventory and in return obtain an amount of B tokens from the inventory so that the invariant is maintained.
 The trading function is deterministic and known to all market participants.

-A list of AMM following this approach is provided below.
+A list of 2-asset Trading Functions used to build AMMs is provided below.

 <!-- https://latexeditor.lagrida.com/ -->
 <!-- https://viereck.ch/latex-to-svg/ -->